Borough of Copeland: Governance

-Elections to the borough council are held every four years, with currently 51 councillors being elected at each election.
-Since the first election in 1973 the council has been under Labour control, apart from between 1976 and 1979 when it was under no overall control.
-As of the 2019 election the council is composed of the following councillors:
+Elections to the borough council were held every four years, with 51 councillors being elected at each election.
+From the first election in 1973 the council had been under Labour control, apart from between 1976 and 1979 when it was under no overall control.
+At the time of the final election in 2019 the council was composed of the following councillors:

 Directly elected mayor

 On 22 May 2014 a referendum was carried out in the borough to change the style of governance in Copeland to a directly elected mayor, after campaigners from the Time For Change team successfully obtained enough signatures from 5% of the electorate in a petition.
 The referendum result was: For: 12,671; Against: 5,489.

-The first election for mayor was held on 7 May 2015 and Mike Starkie (Independent),but now a conservative, was elected by 15,232 votes to the Labour Party candidate Steve Gibbon's 14,259 votes.
+The first election for mayor was held on 7 May 2015 and Mike Starkie (elected as an Independent candidate, but later joining the Conservative Party) was elected by 15,232 votes to the Labour Party candidate Steve Gibbon's 14,259 votes.